 Insurance & Financial Aid Program Participation

 Drs.
-Mark Freedman, Brett Rhode, Daniel Ferguson, Daniel Paskowitz, Michael Raciti, and David Scheidt accept most major medical insurances and HMOs, including, but not limited to:
+Brett Rhode, Daniel Ferguson, Daniel Paskowitz, Michael Raciti, and David Scheidt accept most major medical insurances and HMOs, including, but not limited to:

 Managed Care Providers (HMOs, PPOs, etc.)